accent-starlette/starlette-core/docs/pagination.md

 With starlette-core we include a global `Paginator` class for the project.

-This will support spliting data across multiple pages, auto-generating page numbers and calling a page via it's numerator.
+This will support splitting data across multiple pages, auto-generating page numbers and calling a page via it's numerator.
 Allowing the use of **“Previous/Next”** links in a template.

 By passing Paginator a list of objects, plus the number of items you’d like to have on each page, it provides you with methods for accessing the items for each page: